You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Best advice on growing blueberries

 Some people think blueberries do best in pots, says Tony at Simplify Gardening.
 His view is that getting abundant harvests from your blueberries is simply a matter of providing an ideal environment.
-With this in mind, you must check out Tony’s excellent video in which he shows you the best way to plant your blueberries in beds – as the clip shows, his harvests are mammoth.
+With this in mind, you must check out Tony’s excellent video in which he shows you the best way to plant your blueberries in beds.
+As the video shows, his harvests are mammoth!

 Best advice on growing gooseberries

-Gooseberries like “a full sun site in moist but well-drained soil, but they will also grow in dappled shade and can be grown in pots and containers,” says John Moore at Pyracantha.
+Gooseberries like a site in full sun with moist and well-drained soil, “but they will also grow in dappled shade and can be grown in pots and containers,” says John Moore at Pyracantha.
 He recommends giving the soil a boost with some well-rotted manure before planting your gooseberry bushes at least 5ft apart to give them plenty of room to grow and crop.

 Gooseberry bushes have a tendency to become quite straggly, says Marie at Plews Garden Design.
 She suggests getting off to a good start by training them right from the get-go.
 Do check out her super-informative post for thoughts on growing your goosegogs in bushes, cordons, half standards, and fans.
 Red gooseberries fanned across a north facing wall look wonderfully decorative, says Marie.

 Gooseberry sawflies are, as the name suggests, a common pest, the larvae of which feast on the foliage of gooseberry bushes.
 Fixes include picking them off, spraying with neem oil or garlic spray, watering in nematodes and encouraging birds and ground beetles to visit your garden and eat the foe.
-Instagrammer, @gooseinthegreenhouse, dug their infested bushes up, washed the roots, and repotted them.
-Did it work?
-Check out the pic.
+To get a close-up look at the larvae in action, head over to Grow with Kit’s excellent YouTube video, which also explains how to avoid infestations.

 Best advice on growing raspberries